Jan Hempel: European Diving Championships

-In the European Diving Championships, Hempel had an illustrious career winning silver in 1987 in Strasbourg, France, bronze in 1989 in Bonn, Germany, gold in 1993 in Sheffield, England, and silver in 1995 in Vienna, Austria.
+In the European Diving Championships, Hempel won silver in 1987 in Strasbourg, France, bronze in 1989 in Bonn, Germany, gold in 1993 in Sheffield, England, and silver in 1995 in Vienna, Austria.

 In 1997 in Seville, Spain, Hempel finally won a European highboard diving gold 10 years after taking the first of three silvers on the 10-meter board.

 Hempel had been suffering from influenza for three days and considered pulling out of the competition.
 But he decided against it and was rewarded with the gold.
 "I'm happy it worked out at the sixth attempt", said Hempel.
 During the competition, he scored a rare perfect 10 mark.

 After taking the silver in 1987, 1989 and 1995 and bronze in 1993, he had finally added a highboard gold to the European three-meter springboard gold he won in 1993.

 At the 2003 Arena Diving Champions Cup in Stockholm, Sweden, Hempel, now 32, was described as the man "who wrote diving history", citing the second best dive of all time in the Diving Champions Cup 3m finals performing a back 11/2 somersault with 31/2 twists in Vienna 1993, for a fantastic 87.36 points.